DevExpress/testcafe/docs/articles/documentation/guides/continuous-integration/travis.md

 ## Step 2 - Enable Travis for your project

 1. [Sign in to Travis CI](https://travis-ci.org/signin) with your GitHub account.
-Travis CI will synchronize your repositories from GitHub.
+Travis CI is synchronized with your repositories from GitHub.
 You can see them on your [profile page](https://travis-ci.org/profile).
-2. Enable Travis CI for a repository you want to build by flicking the switch on.
+2. Enable Travis CI for a repository you want to build.

      ![Enable Travis for a repository](../../../images/travis-step-2-2.png)